MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/hsts.md

 ### Configuration Sample

 The following configuration sample shows a web site named Contoso that has HSTS enabled with both HTTP and HTTPS bindings.
 The **max-age** attribute is set as 31536000 seconds (a year) so that the user agents will regard the host as a Known HSTS Host within a year after the reception of the **Strict-Transport-Security** header field.
-The **includeSubDomains** attribute is set as **true** to specify that the HSTS policy applies to this HSTS Host (contoso.com) as well as any subdomain (e.g. www.contoso.com or marketing.contoso.com).
+The **includeSubDomains** attribute is set as **true** to specify that the HSTS policy applies to this HSTS Host (contoso.com) as well as any subdomain (for example, `www.contoso.com` or `marketing.contoso.com`).
 Finally, the **redirectHttpToHttps** attribute is set as **true** so that all HTTP requests to the site will be redirected to HTTPS.

 [!code-xml[Main](hsts/samples/sample1.xml)]